armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 This Kubernetes manifest has these three resources in it:

-* A Kubernetes Rolebinding (granting the `default` ServiecAccount access to the full namespace; this is used by both Halyard and Clouddriver)
+* A Kubernetes Rolebinding that grants the `default` ServiecAccount access to the full namespace.
+This is used by both Halyard and Clouddriver.
-* A PersistentVolumeClaim (used for persistent Halyard configuration)
+* A PersistentVolumeClaim used for persistent Halyard configuration.
-* A StatefulSet using the PVC, which will run our Halyard Pod
+* A StatefulSet using the PVC which runs the Halyard Pod.

-Apply (create) the resources **in our namespace** (change `-n spinnaker` to a different namespace if you're using a different namespace):
+Apply (create) the resources **in your namespace**:

 ```bash
 kubectl -n spinnaker apply -f halyard.yml
 ```

+Change `spinnaker` to a different namespace if you're using a different namespace.

-Check the status of the pod, until it's up (and troubleshoot accordingly, based on standard Kubernetes troubleshooting):
+Check the status of the pod and wait until all the pods are running:

 ```bash
 kubectl -n spinnaker get pods
 ```

+If you run into issues, such as the pods getting evicted, see the Kubernetes documentation for troubleshooting tips.

 ## Enter the Halyard container

-We are going to do the majority of our work in our Halyard container.
-We can use this to get into the container.
+The majority of tasks you need to perform need to be done the Halyard container.
+Use the following command to enter the container:

 ```bash
 kubectl -n spinnaker exec -it halyard-0 bash
 ```

-We can also customize the environment with a minimal `.bashrc` like this:
+Once inside the container, customize the environment with a minimal `.bashrc` like this:

 ```bash
 tee -a /home/spinnaker/.bashrc <<-EOF